AviroopGhosh/TAS-Forge/documentation/Issues_and_Limitations.md

 !!!
 The decision variable OFF_1_switch2 has not been loaded !!!
 </pre>

-This indicates that the decision variable for Stream 1 in Switch 2 has not been loaded correctly.
+This indicates that the decision variable for Stream 1 in Switch 2 (denoted by `OFF_1_switch2`) has not been loaded correctly.

 **Troubleshooting:**
 - Ensure that the CPLEX optimization has completed successfully and the decision variable output file has been loaded in MATLAB.